spring-projects-experimental/spring-boot-thin-launcher/README.md

 classes in it and two extra features:

 1. The `ThinJarWrapper` class has been added.
-2. A `META-INF/thin.properties` which lists the dependencies of the app.
+2. Either a `pom.xml` or a `META-INF/thin.properties` which lists the dependencies of the app.

 When the app runs the main method is in the `ThinJarWrapper`.
 Its job is to download another jar file that you just built (the "launcher"),